-“If they’re younger, they’re typically wondering if estate planning is really necessary,” the Calgary-based Sun Life Financial advisor says.
+“If they’re younger, they’re typically wondering if estate planning is really necessary,” the Calgary-based Sun Life advisor says.
 “Then there are those who are a bit older and starting to realize they’ll actually have an estate.
 They’re typically wondering about tax implications and where those assets should go.”

 Wherever you are in your planning journey, there are a few essential things to know if you don’t have children or grandchildren to leave your money and property to.